 As much as we all love the charm and magic of the holiday season, we don’t always enjoy the cold weather and staying indoors—and neither do our furry friends.
-As spring approaches and we look forward to warmer weather, open grass fields and trips to the park, we veterinarians prepare for some other, not so wonderful spring hazards.
-Spring showers and melting ponds can pose dangers to pets.
-I am always advising pets parents to not allow their pets to drink from puddles.
+But the outdoors comes with its own hazards for pets, including some you may not expect.
+For instance, did you know that rain showers and melting ponds can pose dangers to pets?
+I am always advising pets parents not to allow their pets to drink from puddles.
 Dirty water and puddles can harbor bacteria and parasites that can pose health hazards to pets.

 Leptospirosis From Standing Water and Puddles